Our Faculty

 Dr. Amanda Lalonde is a musicologist whose interests include late eighteenth- to early twentieth-century Western art music, music reception, aesthetics, literature about music, and women composers and pianists.
 She also researches early New York hip hop.

-She can supervise MA Musicology students who are interested in pursuing a topic related to Western art music or musical culture from the mid-eighteenth century to the early twentieth century.
+A recipient of the University of Saskatchewan Student Union's teaching excellence award, Dr. Lalonde is able to supervise MA Musicology students who are interested in pursuing a topic related to Western art music or musical culture from the mid-eighteenth century to the early twentieth century.
 In addition to supporting student research, she also aims to provide professional development and research assistant opportunities.

 Dr. Lalonde's research has been funded by grants from the Social Sciences and Humanities Research Council of Canada and she has published articles and chapters in Nineteenth-Century ContextsNineteenth-Century Music ReviewClara Schumann Studies (Cambridge University Press, 2021), The Songs of Fanny Hensel (Oxford University Press, 2021) 19th-Century Music, Music and LettersPopular Music, and the Journal of Music History Pedagogy.